-The solar system was formed a crazy 4.6 billion years ago.
-For most of history it was thought that everything moved around the Sun, however around the 17th century the idea that the earth is just one planet in the solar system started gaining popularity.
+For most of history it was thought that everything in space moved around the Sun, however around the 17th century the idea, that the earth is just one of the planets in the system, started gaining popularity.

 These eight planets are:

 Mercury is the closest to the Sun and Neptune is the furthest from the Sun.